Mr-LMN/fitness-rpg/README.md

 users with dyslexia or vision impairments.
 When enabled, the entire game uses a higher contrast background and larger fonts to improve readability, including all narration and workout cards.

+The same screen now also offers a **Text to Speech** toggle.
+When enabled, game narration and instructions are automatically read aloud using your browser's built‑in speech synthesis (eSpeak on many systems).
+This helps players who struggle with reading or who are visually impaired.